Dental Hygiene Selective Admission Requirements

 One year of high school Biology with lab and a grade of C or higher completed within 6 years of application or a college biology course as indicated below is required.

-B. If high school Biology was not taken or if the student earned a grade below C, the student must complete Biology for Health Professions and Technical Programs I and II (BIOL1051C and BIOL1052C) with grades of “C” or better.
+- If high school Biology was not taken or if the student earned a grade below C, the student must complete Biology for Health Professions and Technical Programs I and II (BIOL1051C and BIOL1052C) with grades of C or better.

-A. If high school Chemistry grade was a C or better but was taken longer than 6 years prior to application, the student must complete CHEM 1030 (General Organic and Biochemistry I) and CHEM 1030L (Gen/Org/ Biochemistry Lab) with grades of “C” or better.
+- If high school Chemistry grade was a C or better but was taken longer than 6 years prior to application, the student must complete CHEM 1030 (General Organic and Biochemistry I) and CHEM 1030L (Gen/Org/ Biochemistry Lab) with grades of C or better.

-B. If high school Chemistry was not taken or if the student earned a grade below C, the student must complete CHEM 1030 (General Organic and Biochemistry I) and CHEM 1030L (Gen/Org/ Biochemistry Lab) with grades of “C” or better.
+- If high school Chemistry was not taken, or if the student earned a letter grade below a C, the student must complete CHEM 1030 (General Organic and Biochemistry I) and CHEM 1030L (Gen/Org/ Biochemistry Lab) with grades of C or better.

-English Placement test: Eligible for English Composition (ENGL 1001) – student must achieve a score of 5 OR ACT English score of 18 or higher or an SAT writing score of 430 or higher.
+English Placement test: Eligible for English Composition (ENGL 1001).
+The student must achieve a score of 5 OR ACT English score of 18 or higher or an SAT writing score of 430 or higher.

 In addition to the minimum criteria, there are some additional requirements that you must complete as a part of the application process for the Dental Hygiene program.
 Here are the additional requirements: